 - Require drill rigs with high torque and robust construction to cope with drilling in hard, clay and mixed soils.

-- Models from the hydraulic earth auger category are well suited to this type of work, providing stability and high power.
+- Models from the hydraulic drill rig category for construction machinery, which provide stability and high power, are well suited to this type of work.

 Road construction